apelegri/wechat-mini-program-wiki/README.md

 ### Recommendations:
 In this use case we have just seen **how to store data** we collect locally to Leancloud and **how to fetch data stored** from Leancloud.

-I recommend that you read [Leancloud documentation](https://leancloud.cn/docs/leanstorage_guide-js.html#获取对象 ) or check the LeanTodo mini-program they pushed on their [Github repository](https://github.com/leancloud/leantodo-weapp)  and dig in facilities Leancloud offers.
+I recommend that you read [Leancloud documentation](https://leancloud.cn/docs/leanstorage_guide-js.html#获取对象 ) or check LeanTodo mini-program created by Leancloud, [Github repository](https://github.com/leancloud/leantodo-weapp)  and dig in facilities Leancloud offers.

 ### Production: domain name whitelist

-When you are in production you have to **configure Leancloud domain name** in WeChat platform.
+When you are in production you have to **configure Leancloud domain name** within WeChat platform.
 [Follow this leancloud tutorial](https://leancloud.cn/docs/weapp-domains.html).

-It enables requests between your mini-program and Leancloud DB.

 ## WeChat API